Last updated July 9, 2021

 Trains and domestic flights are operating, however there may be sporadic closures.
-As an example, train routes to and from Beijing were cancelled when an outbreak in the city occurred in mid-June.
+As an example, train routes to and from Beijing were cancelled when an outbreak in the city occurred last summer.

 In previous semesters, ILP groups did not leave China due to single-entry visa restrictions.
 So this aspect of the experience won’t be affected by the virus.
 We’re just happy that China has so much to offer as far as vacations go, there’s really no reason to leave during the semester!